AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 The ImmPort files should either be in TXT or CSV format.
 They can be uploaded separately or in a single ZIP file.

 If using a study already published in ImmPort:
 - The file that ends with *_Tab.zip* should be downloaded from the public study page.
-That ZIP should already contain the 3 required templates, study_data.txt, planned_visit.txt, and protocol.txt.
+That ZIP should already contain the 3 required templates, study_file.txt, planned_visit.txt, and protocol.txt.

 If you are the administrator of a study in ImmPort:
 - [These instructions](https://github.com/AndorfLab/ImmPort-Curation-Tool/blob/Main/documentation/Load_files_from_immport.md) will walk you through downloading the required files.